BLOG

 The Bottleneck: Labor Cost as Organizational Drag

 The cost structure in most mid-market companies contains two categories of labor: labor that produces output, and labor that compensates for missing systems.
 The second category is the one that creates unsustainable payroll lines.
-A team of six that should be a team of four, not because three people are underperforming, but because two of them spend 40% of their time navigating workarounds that a documented process would eliminate.
+A team of six that should be a team of four, not because three people are underperforming.
+But because two of them spend 40% of their time navigating workarounds that a documented process would eliminate.
 That is not a headcount problem.
 It is a bottleneck in the process architecture that has personalized itself into job descriptions.

 The anti-pattern occurs when leadership diagnoses this as a talent problem.
 New hires arrive, absorb the same workarounds, and the cost re-inflates within two quarters.
 Most companies have experienced this cycle at least once.
 Some have experienced it three times in the same role.
 The fix is never the hire.
 The fix is the system that makes the hire unnecessary or makes a smaller hire sufficient.